axiomhq/do11y/README.md

 For frameworks like Mintlify that auto-include all `.js` files in the content directory, place both files in the same directory.
 Alphabetical ordering ensures the config loads first.

 Don't edit `do11y.js` directly.
-It's a build artifact and will be overwritten when you update to a new release.
+It's a build artifact and updating to a new release overwrites it.

 ## Configuration